ionic-team/ionic-docs/docs/api/grid.md

 The grid is a powerful mobile-first flexbox system for building custom layouts.
 It is composed of three units — a grid, [row(s)](row.md) and [column(s)](col.md).
 Columns will expand to fill the row, and will resize to fit additional columns.
 It is based on a 12 column layout with different breakpoints based on the screen size.
 The number of columns can be customized using CSS.

+## Overview

+- Grids act as a container for all rows and columns.
+Grids take up the full width of their container, but adding the `fixed` property will set the width based on the screen size, see [Fixed Grid](#fixed-grid) below.
+- Rows are horizontal groups of columns that line the columns up properly.
+- Content should be placed within columns, and only columns may be immediate children of rows.
+- The `size` property indicates the number of columns to use out of the default 12 per row.
+  So, `size="4"` can be added to a column in order to take up 1/3 of the grid, or 4 of the 12 columns.
+- Columns without a value for size will automatically have equal widths.
+For example, four columns will each automatically be 25% wide.
+- Column widths are set as a percentage, so they’re always fluid and sized relative to their parent element.
+- Columns have padding between individual columns, however, the padding can be removed from the grid and columns by adding the `ion-no-padding` class to the grid.
+See the [CSS Utilities](../layout/css-utilities) for more styles that can be applied to the grid.
+- There are five grid tiers, one for each responsive breakpoint: all breakpoints (extra small), small, medium, large, and extra large.
+- Grid tiers are based on minimum widths, meaning they apply to their tier and all those larger than them (e.g., `size-sm="4"` applies to small, medium, large, and extra large devices).
+- Grids can be customized via CSS variables.
+See [Customizing the Grid](#customizing-the-grid).

 ## Default Breakpoints

-The default breakpoints for the grid are defined in the table below.
-Breakpoints can not be customized at this time.
-For more information on why they can't be customized, see [Variables in Media Queries](../theming/advanced.md#variables-in-media-queries).
+The default breakpoints for the grid and the corresponding properties are defined in the table below.
+Breakpoint values can not be customized at this time.
+For more information on why they can't be customized, see [Variables in Media Queries](../theming/advanced#variables-in-media-queries).

 | Name | Value  | Width Property | Offset Property | Push Property | Pull Property | Description                          |
 | ---- | ------ | -------------- | --------------- | ------------- | ------------- | ------------------------------------ |